-Planning Food Storage and Survival for whenever a disaster strikes there is a shortage of food, water, gas and other necessities for emergency food storage and survival.
+Planning food storage and survival for whenever a disaster strikes is essential.
+You need to be prepared for if there is ever a shortage of food, water, gas and other necessities for emergency food storage and survival.
 The local help disaster help teams might not reach you in time because they might be needed elsewhere.
 What will you do then?

 You will definitely wish you had prepared for such a time.
 Whenever you hear about natural disasters that have happened at other places around the world, there has always been a shortage of supplies.